radj307/307lib/docs/mainpage.md

 # Generating Documentation

-The github pages site is automatically generated using Github Actions & Doxygen, so is as up-to-date as possible.
+The github pages site is automatically generated using Github Actions & Doxygen using the following process:

 ## Pre-Requisites